-An alumnus/alumna of a Brescia undergraduate program is eligible for a 25% tuition scholarship for Brescia's undergraduate courses.
+An alumnus/alumna of a Brescia undergraduate program is eligible for a 25% tuition scholarship for Brescia's undergraduate courses offered on-campus.
 An alumnus/alumna of a Brescia undergraduate program is any individual who has earned a Bachelor or Master degree from Brescia.
 A child of an alumnus/alumna who is 25 years old or younger, the spouse of an alumnus/alumna, or the dependent of an alumnus/alumna as defined by the Internal Revenue Code is eligible for a 10% discount on Brescia's undergraduate and graduate courses.
-A Free Application for Federal Student Aid (FAFSA) must be completed each academic year to receive the tuition discount.
-The discount will not be applied if the FAFSA is not completed.
+A Free Application for Federal Student Aid (FAFSA) should be completed each academic year to receive the tuition discount.
+The discount may not be applied if the FAFSA is not completed.
 Alumni Tuition Discount Application must be completed and submitted to the Financial Aid Office by the first day of class.
-This Discount Application must be completed each academic year.